6 Types of sales quota to help your team win bigger

 It gives the members of a company a target to shoot for.

 It’s simple, really; when their eyes are set on a target, they won’t have to roam around in their endeavors.
-Instead, with a clear purpose in their mind, they can achieve better results.
+Instead, with a clear sales purpose in their mind, they can achieve better results.

 Sales quota is important because it gives your sales people a clear vision of the target they have to achieve.